gersteinlab/BC-Design/CONTRIBUTING.md

-# Contributing to *PLACEHOLDER*
+# Contributing to *BC-Design*

-We welcome contributions from everyone to help improve and expand *PLACEHOLDER*.
+We welcome contributions from everyone to help improve and expand *BC-Design*.
 This document outlines the process for contributing to the project.

 ## Table of Contents
 1. [Environment Setup](#environment-setup)